 They don't call it Asia's favourite playground for nothing.
 For a little island, Sentosa is jam-packed with fun stuff for families.
-Check out our ultimate guide on where to eat, play and stay to help you plan an amazing day out!
+Check out our ultimate guide on where to eat, play and stay in Sentosa to help you plan an amazing day out!

 Here at HoneyKids, we’re always dreaming of jetting off on a quick getaway.
 But what if you can’t pack up your bathers for a jolly jaunt overseas?
 There’s loads of fun to enjoy at Singapore’s own tropical playground, Sentosa Island!